All posts

 ChatGPT app vs ChatGPT API Interface layer (web/native vs raw API)

-Thuki vs LM Studio Interface layer (ambient overlay vs windowed chat app)
+Thuki vs LM Studio Interface layer (floating overlay vs windowed chat app)

 Thuki vs Raycast AI Interface layer (local-first overlay vs cloud-only launcher)

 "Thuki vs ChatGPT" is not a real comparison because they sit on different layers.
-The honest comparison is Thuki + Llama 3.2 + Ollama vs ChatGPT app + GPT-5 + OpenAI infrastructure: full stack against full stack.
+The honest comparison is Thuki (interface + built-in engine) + an open model vs ChatGPT app + GPT-5 + OpenAI infrastructure: full stack against full stack.
 And when you compare them that way, the answer depends on what the user actually values (privacy, cost, flexibility, frontier capability), not on which app is "better."

 Frequently Asked Questions